khitless94/social-media-scheduler/IMAGE_FUNCTIONALITY_GUIDE.md

 3. **Error Handling**: Always provide fallback for failed image uploads
 4. **Testing**: Test with various image formats and sizes

+## Troubleshooting

+### Common Issues

+#### "Error uploading image - headers must have required property 'authorization'"
+**Solution**:
+1. Run the `setup-storage.sql` script in your Supabase SQL Editor
+2. Ensure you're logged in to the application
+3. Check that the `user-images` bucket exists in Supabase Storage

+#### "Storage bucket 'user-images' not found"
+**Solution**:
+1. Go to Supabase Dashboard → Storage
+2. Create a new bucket named `user-images`
+3. Set it to public or configure RLS policies
+4. Run the `setup-storage.sql` script for proper policies

+#### "Twitter posts without images"
+**Current Status**: Twitter media upload requires OAuth 1.0a authentication which is not yet implemented.
+Text-only posts work fine.

+#### "Authentication failed.
+Please log out and log back in"
+**Solution**:
+1. Log out of the application
+2. Clear browser cache/cookies
+3. Log back in
+4. Try uploading again

+### Workarounds

+#### For Image Upload Issues
+Use the "URL" option instead of "Upload":
+1. Upload your image to any image hosting service (Imgur, etc.)
+2. Copy the direct image URL
+3. Use the "URL" tab in the image section
+4. Paste the URL

+#### For Twitter Images
+Currently, use other platforms for image posting or wait for OAuth 1.0a implementation.

 ## Future Enhancements
 - Multiple image support for platforms that allow it
 - Image editing capabilities (crop, resize, filters)
 - Image templates and branding overlays
 - Bulk image upload and management
 - Advanced AI image generation with style controls
+- Complete Twitter OAuth 1.0a implementation for media uploads